 I’m a historian, writer, photographer, and geohumanist.
 I study landscapes and environments from the hyperlocal to the planetary.
 My temporal expertise is the long nineteenth century; my regional expertise is the American West.
 I enjoy daily walks and decadal research projects.

-My book On Zion’s Mount: Mormons, Indians, and the American Landscape won the Francis Parkman Prize from the Society of American Historians for the best-written non-fiction book on an American theme, a literary award that honors the “union of the historian and the artist.”
+On Zion’s Mount: Mormons, Indians, and the American Landscape (2008), winner of the Francis Parkman Prize from the Society of American Historians for the best-written non-fiction book on an American theme, a literary award that honors the “union of the historian and the artist.”

-My book Trees in Paradise: A California History won the Ray Allen Billington Prize from the the Organization of American Historians for the best book on the history of Native and/or settler peoples in frontier, border, and borderland zones of intercultural contact in any century to the present.
+Trees in Paradise: A California History (2013), winner of the Ray Allen Billington Prize from the the Organization of American Historians for the best book on the history of Native and/or settler peoples in frontier, border, and borderland zones of intercultural contact in any century to the present.

-My book Elderflora: A Modern History of Ancient Trees won the Jacques Barzun Prize from the American Philosophical Society for distinguished work in American or European cultural history.
+Elderflora: A Modern History of Ancient Trees (2022), winner of the Jacques Barzun Prize from the American Philosophical Society for distinguished work in American or European cultural history.

 I have received fellowships, grants, and awards from institutions such as the Alfred P. Sloan Foundation, the American Academy in Berlin, the American Council of Learned Societies, the Carnegie Corporation of New York, the Dallas Institute, the National Endowment for the Humanities, the National Humanities Center, and the Shelby Cullom Davis Center for Historical Studies at Princeton University.